Women’s Diagnostic Center Services

 Bosom Buddies Support Group

 This group is a joint Support Group of the American Cancer Society and Cullman Regional Medical Center which offers support to individuals and those affected by breast cancer.
 The group typically meets on the third Thursday of each month at 6 pm in the Ave Maria Room in CRMC's Community Education Center in POB II.
-For more information, contact coordinator Mary Dyer at (256) 734-8729.
+For more information, contact coordinator Linda Pannell at (256) 636-5460.
 Click here for a list of upcoming Bosom Buddy Support Meetings.